stevecj/carton_db.rb/README.md

-The database structure is designed to effectively handle up to several million elements with any entry containing up to around 50 thousand characters (elements ⨉ chars in an entry's content).
+The database structure is designed to effectively handle up to several million elements with any entry containing up to around 50 thousand characters (in all of the entry's elements combined).

-The speed of database operations is good, but this is not a high performance database management system.
-See the code documentation in the classes for more details about the performance of each kind of database operation.
+The speed of database operations is good, and it is particularly optimized for appending to new or existing entries.
+It was not designed or optimized to be a "high performance" database management system though, and it has not been benchmarked against other systems for specific performance comparison.
+See the inline code documentation of the classes for details about the performance of each kind of database operation.

 ## Usage